 The center was developed under the leadership of Dr. Jeannie M. Whayne, who was the chair of the University of Arkansas Department of History.
-From 2007 to 2009, the center was administered by the University Libraries' Special Collections Department.
-Today the center is part of the Chancellor's Office and maintains close partnerships with Special Collections and other academic units across the university.
+From 2007 to 2009, the center was administered by the University Libraries' Special Collections Department and from 2010 to 2017 by the Chancellor’s Office.
+Today the center is part of the J. William Fulbright College of Arts and Sciences and maintains close partnerships with Special Collections and other academic units across the university.

 April 27, 2007 – April 25, 2017

 No advance permission is required for the use of Pryor Center materials in educational settings.
 Educators should directly link to Pryor Center materials, rather than hosting them on other sites.

 Requests for reproductions of Pryor Center images, video, audio, or transcripts should be directed to

 Most reproductions of library material are provided to patrons solely for the personal study or research use of the individual patron.
 Permission to reproduce does not constitute permission to publish.
 Each patron requesting a reproduction assumes full responsibility for infringement of copyright for any subsequent use exceeding fair use.

 Any commercial application or other wide distribution of copyrighted material (including posting to general access websites) is generally not fair use and requires the consent of copyright holders.

 To request from the University of Arkansas permission to publish images from these collections, use the Permission of Use Form.